Biquad

 §Filter architecture

-DF1 allows atomic coefficient change because only inputs and outputs are pipelined.
-The summing junctuion pipelining of TDF2 would require incremental coefficient changes and is thus less amenable to online tuning.
+DF1 allows atomic coefficient change because only inputs and outputs are stored.
+The summing junction pipelining of TDF2 would require incremental coefficient changes and is thus less amenable to online tuning.

 DF2T needs less state storage (2 instead of 4).
 This is in addition to the coefficient storage (5 plus 2 limits plus 1 offset)